-then $\bar{A}$ is the unique global solution to problem \eqref{eqn:nonlinear-obj} with probability at least $1 - \delta$. \end{theorem} The above theorem provides a non-asymptotic bound on the sample complexity for the exact recovery with a specified probability $1-\delta$.
-The lower bound grows with $m^3n$, which implies that the required number of samples increases when the number of states $n$ and the number of basis functions $m$ is larger.
-In addition, the sample complexity is larger when $B$ is larger or $\lambda$ is smaller.
-This is also consistent with the intuition that $B$ reflects the size of the space spanned by the basis function and $\lambda$ measures the ``speed'' of exploring the spanned space.
+then $\bar{A}$ is the unique global solution to problem \eqnref{eqn:nonlinear-obj} with probability at least $1 - \delta$. \end{theorem} The above theorem provides a non-asymptotic bound on the sample complexity required for exact recovery with a specified probability of at least $1-\delta$.
+The lower bound scales as $m^3n$, indicating that the required number of samples increases as the number of states $n$ and the number of basis functions $m$ grow.
+In addition, the sample complexity increases when $B$ is larger or $\lambda$ is smaller.
+This aligns with the intuition that $B$ reflects the size of the space spanned by the basis function and $\lambda$ measures the \textit{speed} of exploring the spanned space.

-For the dependence on attack probability $p$, we show in the next theorem that the dependence on $1/[p(1-p)]$ is inevitable under the probabilistic attack model.
-In addition, the theorem also establishes a lower bound on the sample complexity that depends on $m$ and $\log(1/\delta)$. \begin{theorem} Suppose that the sample complexity satisfies
+Regarding the dependence on the sparsity probability $p$, the next theorem demonstrates that the scaling factor $1/[p(1-p)]$ is unavoidable under the probabilistic sparsity model.
+Furthermore, the theorem also establishes a lower bound on the sample complexity that depends on $m$ and $\log(1/\delta)$. \begin{theorem} Suppose that the sample complexity satisfies